TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 - `M-x dired` <kbd>⏎</kbd> `/ssh:host:~/`

 From this remote buffer, opening a file or starting a shell works as expected.
-Here are a bit of useful configuration:
+Here is a bit of useful configuration:

 ```elisp
 ;; Transparent Remote Access, Multiple Protocol